EDIT NEWS EUROPE

 PRESENTATION OF MAP PROJECT RESULTS

-The MAP project is coming to an end and we have already held the event in which we presented the results of these months of work.
-At the event we were able to hear Mr. Mariano Hernández, psychiatrist and former president of the AEN, and Mateo Gualdaroni and Bárbara López, participants in the project who They gave a good account of the development of the work groups and how important autonomy is in the recovery process.
+The MAP project is coming to an end, and we've already held the event where we presented the results of these months of work.
+At the event, we were able to hear from Mr. Mariano Hernández, psychiatrist and former president of the AEN and Mateo Gualdaroni and Bárbara López, participants in the project who They gave a good account of the development of the working groups and how important autonomy is in the recovery process.

 Video conclusions of the project

-With MAP finalized, we did a review with Joseba Rico and Laura Ruiz, responsible for AMAFE's European projects, about their experience during these months of work and how MAP has been developed.
-Here we leave you the video!
+With MAP finished, we did a A review with Joseba Rico and Laura Ruiz, AMAFE's European project managers, about their experience over these past few months and how MAP has developed.
+Watch the video!

 The development of focus groups

-Focus groups are a unique window to capture the complexity of individual voices and discover emerging patterns, and in them we bring together a small team to discuss ideas, share experiences and delve deeper into specific topics, generating diverse voices to provide different valuable insights.
-This technique is useful for obtaining qualitative insights and exploring subjective aspects that may be difficult to capture with quantitative methods.
+Focus groups are a unique way to capture the complexity of individual voices and uncover emerging patterns.
+In them, we bring together a small team to discuss ideas, share experiences, and delve into specific topics, generating diverse voices to provide valuable insights.
+This technique is useful for gaining qualitative perspectives and exploring subjective aspects that can be difficult to capture with quantitative methods.

-A small group of people (who share similar demographic characteristics or experiences) meet to discuss and analyze specific topics under the guidance of a moderator.
+A small group of people (who share similar demographic characteristics or experiences) meet to discuss and analyze specific topics under the direction of a moderator.

-During the focus group session, participants express their opinions, experiences and perceptions on the topic in question, and the exchange of ideas between them is encouraged.
+During the focus group session, participants express their opinions, experiences, and perceptions on the topic at hand, and the exchange of ideas among them is encouraged.

 How a focus group works